DustinGrau/SpenglerWandKeepalive/README.md

 **Optional:**

-[6-Pin Plug](https://a.co/bmi4JxW) - As noted, this mod requires additional power to the wand for the microcontroller but this is an opportunity to plan for other potential mods such as audio-return from the wand.
+[6-Pin Plug](https://a.co/bmi4JxW) - As noted, this mod requires additional power to the wand for the microcontroller but this is an opportunity to plan for other potential mods such as audio-return from the wand to the pack.
 If you wish to keep everything self-contained and plan to replace your stock connection hose (or at least the wires inside of it) then you will want at least 3 pairs (6 total) of wires for the most common mods:

   - Two (2) pairs for normal power from the U7 port on the pack controller for the wand's normal integration (triggers the pack on/off).
   - Two (2) pairs for new power to our microcontroller and any other devices which we may want to run without triggering the pack power-up.
+    - Note that as the community works towards better upgrades to the electronics, these 2 wires may be reused for TX/RX signals between the wand and pack.
+Hence, adding them now for additional power means they're available for re-use later should a better solution come available.
   - Two (2) pairs for audio to be returned to the pack to play the thrower sounds on amplified speakers (again, optional but popular).

 Alternatively, you could run your new power and an aux audio cable on the outside of the wand as some pack owners have done, which is close to the Afterlife style of decorating the pack.
 How you choose to get power to the wand is entirely up to you though we will definitely need it.